appcelerator/jsduck/README.md

 ![JSDuck](https://raw.github.com/senchalabs/jsduck/master/opt/jsduck-logo-dark.png)
 ===================================================================================

-This is the Appcelerator fork of JSDuck, which contains several modifications to support Titanium and Alloy documentation.
+This is the Pavel Boev fork of JSDuck, which contains several modifications to support Titanium and Alloy documentation.
 The [doctools](https://github.com/appcelerator/doctools) repo contains related scripts and configuration files for building the docs.